-The peripheral complement of the LPC11E6x includes a DMA controller, a CRC engine, two IC-bus interfaces, up to five USARTs, two SSP interfaces, PWM/timer subsystem with six configurable multi-purpose timers, a Real-Time Clock, one 12-bit ADC, temperature sensor, function-configurable I/O ports, and up to 80 general-purpose I/O pins.
+The peripheral complement of the LPC11U6x includes a DMA controller, a CRC engine, one full-speed USB device controller with XTAL-less low-speed mode, two IC-bus interfaces, up to five USARTs, two SSP interfaces, PWM/timer subsystem with six configurable multi-purpose timers, a Real-Time Clock, one 12-bit ADC, temperature sensor, function-configurable I/O ports, and up to 80 general-purpose I/O pins.

-For additional documentation related to the LPC11E6x parts, see Section 18 "References".
+For additional documentation related to the LPC11U6x parts, see Section 17 "References".